 It has been found that the deep orange carrots that are the most containing of beta-carotene compound give more minerals.

-Different studies show the carrots benefits and its contribution to fighting against diseases, some of carrots benefits are:
+Different studies show the carrot benefits and its contribution to fighting against diseases, some of carrots benefits are:

 More than 200 studies applied on humans have shown that carrots are one of the most important foods to fight cancer, and the consumption of beta-carotene help in reducing the risk of different cancers, in particular, lung cancer.
 Researchers have discovered that the consumption of beta carotene from 1.7 to 2.7 milligrams every day reduces the risk of lung cancer of more than 40%.